SAP/cloud-mta-build-tool/README.md

 The Cloud MTA Build Tool is a command-line tool that packages a multitarget application into a deployable archive (MTAR).
 For full documentation see [Cloud MTA build Tool](https://hub.docker.com/r/devxci/mbtci).

-This image can be used to build SAP Multitarget Applications (MTA) containing Java, Node.js, and Golang modules.
-The image is hosted at hub.docker.com.
+This image can be used to build SAP Multitarget Applications (MTA) containing Java, Node.js, and Golang modules and provided for CI env.
+The image hosted at hub.docker.com.

 **<b>Note:</b> From MBT release `1.1` we will upgrade java base image from `jdk:8` to `jdk:11`.**

 ## How to use the image

 On a Linux/Darwin machine you can run: